hallpaz/3dsystems20/docs/assignment2.md

 ![enter image description here](img/render_exterior1.png)

 After that, we moved the camera and the light source to the center of the sphere, decreasing the near clipping plane to 0.5 as the radius of the sphere is equal to 1.0.
-For our surprise the result was only a black screen.
+For our surprise the result was only a black screen, but based on further tests that we'll descri.

 ![enter image description here](img/T0.png)